ismaelduraes/moovish/README.md

 5. (If developing for android, skip to step 6)
    <br/>If you're on macOS and developing for iOS, install pod dependencies: `cd ios && pod install && cd ..`
 6. Add your TMDB API keys to `.env`
-7. Optional: Run moovish by running `npm start` on your preferred terminal, then `npx react-native run-android` or `npx react-native run-ios`.
+7. Optional: Run moovish by running `npm start` on your preferred terminal, then, on another terminal tab, running `npx react-native run-android` or `npx react-native run-ios`.
 8. If building for Android, run `cd android && ./gradlew assembleRelease && cd ..`
    <br/>For iOS, [read this](https://reactnative.dev/docs/publishing-to-app-store)